-Does God want me to live in a specific place or I can live wherever I want?
+Where does God want me to live?
 How do I know the place God wants me to live at?
 Does God want me to move to a new place or stay where I am?

 These are some of the common questions that come up in our minds as believers when we are thinking of settling down.